mateisilviu/mic-sts-nlu-weather-tone-analyzer/steps/flow.md

+#  Step 8 - Import the flow and do some configuration.

 In this step you need to import the flow.
 A flow is a set of connected nodes which forms the application.
 You als need to configure the application a bit.